aipie/bike-share/README.md

 At Streeter Dr & Grand Ave, 16.8% of rides start and end at the same location, while at DuSable Lake Shore Dr & Monroe St, this rises to 20%.
 Many of these stations are near major tourist destinations, such as Navy Pier and Oak Street Beach, suggesting that casual riders are primarily using the bikes for sightseeing or leisure rather than commuting.
 In contrast, members overwhelmingly take one-way trips, indicating a stronger focus on transportation rather than recreation.

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 4]

 ## Recommendations:
 Based on the insights and findings above, the following recommendations have been provided: